mrpinkcat/yggtorrent-transmission-auto-dl/README.md

 Copy the `.env.example` file to `.env` and fill in the values.

+Finnaly create a `torrents` folder in the root of the project, and make it writable.
+This is where the downloaded torrents will be stored.

 ## Usage

 Fill the `wordsToMatch` variable with the words you want to search for.